kanish13/Learn-HTML/Lesson_3_Paragraph.md

 This paragraph contains a lot of lines in the source code, but the browser ignores it.

-This paragraph contains a lot of spaces in the source code, but the browser ignores it.

 Note:

 To create random paragraphs that doesn’t mean anything , there are various websites to use: